Frequently Asked Questions

 The judge's order only means that temporarily Mark Lawrence and his followers have exclusive use of the names "Diocese of South Carolina," "Episcopal Diocese of South Carolina," "The Protestant Episcopal Church in the Diocese of South Carolina Inc." or the official "marks" of the Diocese.

 Lawrence's initiating legal action in January was apparently intended to embarrass the Presiding Bishop at the election and installation of Bishop vonRosenberg.
 However, it likely had another purpose in advancing Lawrence's claim to millions of dollars in Diocesan assets belonging to the Episcopal Church.

 So is Lawrence an Episcopalian?

 No. Ex-Bishop Lawrence has had some difficulty accepting that he is no longer a priest or bishop in the Episcopal Church or in the Anglican Communion.
-He renounced his ministry inthe Episcopal Church last October with great fanfare, but then reversed himself and criticized the Presiding Bishop when she accepted it in December.
+He renounced his ministry inthe Episcopal Church last October with great fanfare, but then seemed to reverse himself and criticized the Presiding Bishop when she accepted it in December.
 Apparently he felt she had misinterpreted his comments when he said, "I am no longer in the Episcopal Church."

 Is it true that Mark Lawrence is recognized as bishop by the "vast majority" of the Anglican Communion?

+He claims that he is.
+However, this is news to the Anglican Communion.
 The Anglican Communion is comprised of 39 churches or "provinces" whose theology and worship is descended from the Church of England, going back to King Henry VIII.
 To be a part of the communion, an individual, priest, or bishop must belong to one of those provinces.
-In the United States and

 His followers are a different story.
 Obviously an